mahesh-v185/NihonPath/docs/TRANSLATING.md

-# This is the basic directories, files and workflow to translate KanaDojo using `next-intl` internationalization tool.
+# This is the basic directories, files and workflow to translate NihonPath using `next-intl` internationalization tool.

 ## Packages.